corda/corda/contracts/src/main/kotlin/com/r3corda/contracts/universal/README.md

  - Handling and timing of an event is a responsibility of the beneficiary of the event.

 ## Components
-### Observables
+### Perceivables

-An observable is a state that can be observed and measured at a given time.
-Examples of observables could be LIBOR interest rate, default of a company or an FX fixing.
+A perceivable is a state that can be perceived and measured at a given time.
+Examples of perceivables could be LIBOR interest rate, default of a company or an FX fixing.

-An observable has a underlying type - a fixing will be a numeric type, whereas default status for a company may be a boolean value.
+A perceivable has a underlying type - a fixing will be a numeric type, whereas default status for a company may be a boolean value.

-Observables can be based on time.
-A typical boolean observable on time could be ``After('2017-03-01')`` which is true only if time is after 1st of March 2017.
+Perceivables can be based on time.
+A typical boolean perceivable on time could be ``After('2017-03-01')`` which is true only if time is after 1st of March 2017.

-Simple expressions on observables can be formed.
-For example ``EURUSD > 1.2``is a boolean observable, whereas the EURUSD fixing itself is a numeric observable.
+Simple expressions on perceivables can be formed.
+For example ``EURUSD > 1.2``is a boolean perceivable, whereas the EURUSD fixing itself is a numeric perceivable.

 ### Building blocks